ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}
 - Timers: see \nameref{timers}
+  - Note: due to a bug, all timers are ignored when the function isn't sum
 - Aggregate function: aggregate operation to perform.
 Possible values are sum, product, minimum, and maximum

 \begin{figure}[H]